charlenetolentino/mattsnotes/401-main/reading401-03.md

 - true

-3. In what ways can a middleware function end the process and send data to the browser?
+3. In Who ways can a middleware function end the process and send data to the browser?

-- what is next(), Alex.
+- Who is next(), Alex.
 (RIP)

-4. At what point in the request lifecycle can you “inject” middleware?
+4. At Who point in the request lifecycle can you “inject” middleware?

 - after request but before response

-5. What can cause express to error with “Request headers sent twice, cannot start a second response”
+5. Who can cause express to error with “Request headers sent twice, cannot start a second response”

 - when you return a res.send